The real reason William and Kate have hired the woman known as ‘bulletproof sunshine’

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-The real reason William and Kate have hired the woman known as ‘bulletproof sunshine’
+Is Harry’s return to the UK the real reason William and Kate have hired the woman known as ‘bulletproof sunshine’?

-As Harry is set to return to the UK for a final court showdown next week, his brother knows it will put their fractured relationship back into the spotlight.
+As Harry returns to the UK for a final court showdown this week, his brother knows it will put their fractured relationship back into the spotlight.
 And that’s just one item on the to-do list for Wales’s newest team member, says Tessa Dunlop, who will have plenty of reasons to flex her ‘crisis’ skills in the coming year

 While staff churn at Team Sussex delights satirists (Meghan is on her 11th publicist), there is no equivalent turnover at the House of Windsor, an institution that values discretion and is inherently cautious about hiring new blood.
 So, it was a surprise to many when Kensington Palace announced a significant hire for Team Wales for the new year.
 Liza Ravenscroft would be soon in place to steer the public relations for the couple.
 And this isn’t just any old PR, according to her CV, the senior director at global comms firm Edelman boasts the nickname “bulletproof sunshine”, and promises support for leaders during their “worst ever days in the office”.